 10. Take a side trip to Hillsborough.

-Whether you venture up to Hillsborough during the weekend or stop on your way in or out of town, come take a self-guided walking tour, walk the Riverwalk or head downtown and drop in at Carlise & Linny Vintage Jewelry, Hillsborough Arts Gallery or Matthew’s Chocolate.
-Yonder is Hillsborough is another great location to say congrats.
-Try dinner and or drinks at Nomad, Antonia’s, Wooden Nickel or Gatewood House.
+Whether you venture up to Hillsborough during the weekend or stop on your way in or out of town, come take a self-guided walking tour, walk the Riverwalk or head downtown and drop in at Carlise & Linny Vintage Jewelry, Hillsborough Arts Gallery or Matthew’s Chocolates.
+Yonder in Hillsborough is another great location to say cheers and congrats.
+Try dinner and or drinks at Nomad, Antonia’s or Wooden Nickel.
 Experience Hillsborough BBQ or try Sunday Brunch at The Colonial Inn.
 Drop by the Hillsborough Visitors Center.

 (Photo credits - UNC Graduates at the Old Well - University of North Carolina/Johnny Andrews, Kipos, Carolina Brewery, and North Carolina Botanical Garden,SP Murray for the Chapel Hill/Orange County Visitors Bureau, African American Trailblazers, Town of Chapel Hill, all others CHOCVB)